pkimber/old-block-migrated-to-gitlab/README.rst

 - Link wizard

-  - Link to another site
-  - Page on this site
-  - Upload a document and link to it
-  - Use an existing document
-  - Remove link
-  - Should the category be for links... or documents?
   - Can you delete a document, a link... or both?

 - Other tickets (to minimise migrations)

   - SEO

 Django application